factorhouse/cronut/README.md

 Quartz is richly featured, open source jobn scheduling library that is fairly standard on the JVM.

-Clojure has two wrappers for Quartz already:
+Clojure has two existing wrappers for Quartz:

 1. [Quartzite](https://github.com/michaelklishin/quartzite) by Michael Klishin / ClojureWerkz
-2. [Twarc](https://github.com/prepor/twarc) by Andrew Rudenko / Rudenko
+2. [Twarc](https://github.com/prepor/twarc) by Andrew Rudenko / Prepor

 How does Cronut differ?